Manu’s Menu

 Instructions

-1. Cut the mini Swiss rolls in the dimension of the different types of sushi.
-I made ikura (salmon roe), tamago (omelette), tuna, salmon and prawn nigiri and California rolls.
+1. Cut the mini Swiss rolls to match the dimensions of the different types of sushi.
+Prepare ikura (salmon roe), tamago (omelette), tuna, salmon, and prawn nigiri, as well as California rolls.

-2. Spread some icing on the parts that are going to be visible and that will have to be covered with “rice”.
-Then coat them with the shredded coconut: there you have the base of your sushi (rice).
+2. Spread icing on the parts that will be visible and need to be covered with “rice”.
+Then coat them with shredded coconut to create the sushi rice base.

-4. For the salmon, tuna and prawn I used a single colour as a base and inserted some thin strips of white to make it look like the flesh of the fish.
-I then rolled/shaped them like slices of fish and prawns.
+4. For the salmon, tuna, and prawn, use a single colour of fondant as the base, and insert thin strips of white to resemble the flesh of the fish.
+Roll and shape into slices of fish and prawns.

-5. I made tamagoyaki with yellow fondant and I made concentric marks on it using a toothpick to make it look more real.
+5. Make the tamagoyaki using yellow fondant, and create concentric marks with a toothpick to give it a more realistic look.

-6. To make the ikura I simply rolled tiny balls of orange fondant.
+6. To make the ikura, roll tiny balls of orange fondant.

-7. For the California rolls, I used some green fondant for the cucumber/avocado and a piece of yogurt stick to make the crab stick.
+7. For the California rolls, use green fondant for the cucumber and avocado, and a piece of yoghurt stick to represent the crab stick.

-8. Roll some black/very dark green fondant very thin and cut it in strips to make nori and then wrap it around the California rolls and the ikura nigiri.
-Also cut a small strip for each of the tamago nigiri you make.
+8. Roll black or very dark green fondant very thin, and cut it into strips to make the nori.
+Wrap it around the California rolls and the ikura nigiri.
+Also, cut a small strip for each tamago nigiri.

 Share